-Following the decision by global regulators to phase out IBORs and replace them with alternative reference rates, the Bank has established a project to manage the transition for any of its contracts that could be affected.
+Following the decision by global regulators to phase out IBORs and replace them with alternative reference rates, the Bank established a project to manage the transition for any of its contracts that could be affected.
 The project was sponsored by the Managing Director Corporate & Investment Banking and was led by senior representatives from functions across the Bank including the client facing teams, Legal, Finance, Operations and Technology.
 The project provides monthly progress updates to the Managing Board and bi-annually to the Audit Committee.
-During 2021, the Bank successfully completed the transition of a significant portion of its IBOR exposure to RFRs and has implemented detailed plans, processes, and procedures to support the transition of the remainder during 2022.
-Following the progress made during 2022, the Bank is confident that it has the operational capability to process the large volume of transitions to RFRs that will be necessary during 2022 for those interest rate benchmarks such as USD London Interbank Offered Rate "LIBOR" that will cease to be available and so will be replaced by Secured Overnight Financing Rate "SOFR".
-For other benchmark interest rates such as Euro Interbank Offer Rate "EURIBOR" that have been reformed and can therefore continue, financial instruments referencing those rates will not need to transition.
+During 2023, the Bank successfully completed the transition of its IBOR exposure to RFRs, transitioning the London Interbank Offered Rate "LIBOR" interest rate benchmarks to the Secured Overnight Financing Rate "SOFR".